Low Bund yields suppress demand for German 10-year Bund sale

 Such results are not uncommon in Germany and do not raise worries about the government’s ability to finance itself.
 But analysts often see them as a useful snapshot of investor demand.

-The result of the auction was poor despite 16 billion euros of German bond repayments falling due on Friday.
+The result of the auction was poor despite expectations of 16 billion euros in German bond repayments on Friday.

 In addition, all six auctions of a German bond maturing in August 2046 have failed.
 This was the first time since the German finance agency began compiling comparable records in 2007 that every auction of a single bond or bill has failed.

-Investors have been deterred by meagre yields and new regulations that limit banks’ ability to broker the debt.
+Investors have been deterred by meagre yields and new regulation that limit banks’ ability to broker the debt.

 Since last month’s 10-year sale, secondary market Bund yields have fallen around 10 basis points.